gabrielerrera/gabrielerrera/README.md

 I like sciense, math and programming.

-Sometimes I try teach physics for people.
+Sometimes I try to teach physics to people.

 In my free time I play tennis and capoeira.